When you live in one place for a long time, you establish a lot of friends and acquaintances.

 6. Talk to your neighbors.

-Sometimes the places to meet new are in our own backyards.
+Sometimes the places to meet new friends are right in our own backyards.
 Have you reached out to your neighbors lately?

-If you see your neighbor working in the yard, walk over and offer to help.
+If you see your neighbor working in the yard, walk over and speak to them and offer to help.
 Or make a little extra soup or an extra dozen cookies and walk them to the family down the street.

 By extending yourself just a little, you might meet some wonderful new friends within a short walk of your home.